addiscent/php-server-mon-sys/README.md

       $ docker-compose up -d  # re-start Php-Server-Mon-Sys.
 Loads re-built PHP-FPM container

-It is necessary to wait for the database to finish initialization, (approximately two minutes).
+It is necessary to wait for the database to finish initialization, (up to two minutes on a slow host).

 ##### _PHP Server Monitor_ Time Zone
 The default _PHP Server Monitor_ time zone is _UTC_.
 You may change the time zone by editing the _php.ini_ file, located in the _./php-fpm/_ sub-directory.